dmiska25/ReceiptProcessor/README.md

 2. I'd probably have to think more about some functions I take for granted in kotlin/java.
 I'm used to just pulling an off the shelf function for most things.
 3. Debugging would probably be a bit easier in go.
 I ran into a few issues with this solution that I'll mention below.

+### Other tools

+I switched out the default database management tool Hibernate for JOOQ instead.
+I made this decision because for a application that needs to run at scale I think it would be much more beneficial to have direct control over queries that are executed.
+Hibernate can be sometimes optimized but it would require much more time and debugging than most likely desirable or necessary.

 ### Challenges

 I ran into a couple issues with this solution.
 The first was with persisting the parent/children.
 You'll notice I added